osmphp-archived/framework-docs/databases/01-migrations.md

 * `up()` method creates a new table - in this case `down()` method should drop it
 * `up()` method alters other module's table - in this case `down()` method should undo those changes.

+## Renaming Migrations

+## Determinism

+The main use case for migrations is introducing database schema changes in a live production system in an deterministic way.
+A migration should make the same changes as your modules evolve or new modules are installed.

+**Example**.
+A migration add a `INT` column to some table using some class' `createIntColumn()` method.
+After